 Do you think you would be composed enough to trick her?
 Or would you fall victim to a scissor-wielding maniac?

-This story starts out with a tragedy: a girl was accidentally pushed off the platform at a train station just as the train was pulling in.
-She was cut in half and died on impact.
+This story starts with a tragedy: A girl accidentally pushed off the platform at a train station just as the train was pulling in was cut in half and perished on impact.
 Some time later, a boy was walking home from school alone.
 He saw a girl through a window.
 She was leaning on the window sill with her elbows, looking outwards.
 When she saw the boy, she pushed herself through the open window.

 You know that small gap between your dresser and the wall?
 Or between your bed and the floor?
 Don’t look in there.
 Because if you see a pair of eyes staring back at you, you’re in trouble.